KidBourbon/batatabit-landing-page/README.md

 # Batatabit Landing Page
+✅ It is a real project (landing page) that was made for the company Batatabit.

+✅ It is made with HTML and CSS.

-Project of the course "Curso de Responsive Design - Maquetación Mobile First" of the company Platzi.
-This is a real project (landing page) that was made for the company Batatabit.
+✅ Project of the course "Curso de Responsive Design - Maquetación Mobile First" of the company Platzi.